Last Updated: December 27, 2022

 The groove-type found on a Blue Note record offers a useful indication of the probable date of manufacture, and can help confirm or discount the status of a particular copy being an “original pressing”.

-All original Blue Note records manufactured by Plastylite in the 1950s up to late 1961 have a deep groove on both sides of the label central area – the groove being a “trench” around the inner circumference of the label created by the metal die used to hold metal record stampers in place.
-This applies to both first and subsequent re-pressings during that period.
+All original Blue Note records manufactured by Plastylite before mid-1961 have a deep groove on both sides, The groove is a “trench” around the outer circumference of the label, caused by the metal dies which hold the metal stampers in place during the pressing of the vinyl.

-In Autumn 1961, new dies were introduced at the Plastylite plant, whose residual mark was a single “step” – not a “trench-like” deep groove.
+In Autumn 1961, new dies were introduced at the Plastylite plant, whose residual mark was a single “step” or ridge.
 The old DG and new non-DG dies were functionally interchangeable and coexisted for some four years, until the last of the old deep groove dies finally became worn out and discarded, in late 1965.
-During the four years between 1961 and 1965, original pressings appeared with every combination of die types: both DG, both non-DG, and DG only one side or the other.
+During the four years between 1961 and 1965, Blue Note pressings appeared with every combination of die types: both DG, both non-DG, and DG only one side or the other.

 The two types of groove are illustrated below: